seapagan/lsplus/README.md

 command written in Rust.
 It is a learning project for me to learn Rust so probably contains many inefficiencies and bad practices.
 I'll get better :grin:

+> [!IMPORTANT]
+> This project is currently only compatible with Unix-like systems (Linux, MacOs, etc.).
+Windows support is planned to be added very soon.

 ![lsp output](./docs/src/images/screenshot.png)

 ## Installation